insightsengineering/scribe/README.md

 The results of download, installation, build and check stages are stored in `/tmp/scribe/cache`.
 When `scribe` detects presence of files with such results, it skips respective stages.

-In order to run the download, installation build and check from scratch, the `/tmp/scribe/cache` directory should be removed manually.
+In order to run the download, installation, build and check from scratch, the `/tmp/scribe/cache` directory should be removed manually.
 Removing whole `/tmp/scribe` directory is also possible - in that case, the packages will have to be downloaded again because cached `tar.gz` packages and `git` repositories are stored in this directory.

 ## Development